help-me-mom/ng-mocks/README.md

   //   fixture.detectChanges();
   // });
   // But, usually, instead of AppHeaderComponent we want to have
-  // a mock copy.
+  // a mock object.

   // With ng-mocks it can be defined in the next way. beforeEach(() => {
     // AppComponent will stay as it is,
-    // everything in AppModule will be replaced with their mock copies. return (
+    // everything in AppModule will be replaced with their mocks. return (
       MockBuilder(AppComponent, AppModule)
         // Adding a special config how to how to create